dasantonym/cesspoll/README.md

 ## About ##

-Retrieve and save reader comments from major german news sources.
+Node Module to retrieve and save reader comments from major german news sources.

 Uses jsdom to extract posts from the website's homepages and then stores the news article and the comments to the article.